Apple Watch Series 3

 The device is also water-resistant to 50 meters.

-Apple is offering two general types of Apple Watch for this year, with the standard model given the suffix “GPS,” while the other is labeled “GPS + Cellular.”
-In short, this second model has its own cellular radios, allowing it to connect to a mobile network independently, so it can work without being tethered to a nearby iPhone.
+Apple offered two types of Apple Watch in this 2017 model.
+The company gave the standard model the suffix “GPS” while labeling the cellular model “GPS + Cellular.”
+This second model has cellular radios, allowing it to connect to a mobile network independently.
+This allowed it to work without being tethered to a nearby iPhone.

-Using a full LTE and UMTS cellular radio, which the Apple Watch is said to seamlessly switch to using if an iPhone is out of range, the Apple Watch can communicate with various online services to keep the user informed or entertained.
+Using a full LTE and UMTS cellular radio, which the Apple Watch seamlessly switches to if an iPhone is out of range, the Apple Watch can communicate with various online services.
 These can include streaming audio services such as Apple Music, accessing Find My Friends, Messages, and third-party apps such as WeChat.

-Apple Music streaming through the Apple Watch wasn't immediately available but was introduced as part of an update for watchOS 4.1 on October 31.
-Streaming through the LTE connection does affect the battery life, as streaming while also using the built-in GPS functionality can lower the usage time to just three hours.
+Apple Music streaming through the Apple Watch wasn't immediately available.
+Apple later introduced it as part of an update for watchOS 4.1 in October 2017.
+Streaming through the LTE connection does affect battery life, similar to how streaming while using the built-in GPS functionality can lower the usage time to just three hours.

-Notably, the Apple Watch can be assigned the same phone number and account as the user's iPhone, so text messages and calls can pass through to the Apple Watch even if the user's far away from the iPhone.
-Calls can be received and placed, using the Apple Watch's built-in speaker and microphone, though it can also be used with AirPods for a more private conversation.
+You can assign the watch the same phone number and account as your paired iPhone.
+This allows text messages and calls to pass through to the Apple Watch even if far away from your iPhone.
+You can also receive and place calls using the Apple Watch's built-in speaker and microphone.
+However, it will also pair with AirPods for a more private conversation.

-In order to add LTE connectivity without changing the design or size, Apple is using a built-in eSIM, a design decision that takes up one-hundredth of the space of a traditional SIM card and eliminating the need to add a SIM card slot.
-The display also doubles as the aerial for the Apple Watch for cellular communications, rather than using a separate aerial component.
+To add LTE connectivity without changing the design or size, Apple used a built-in eSIM.
+This design decision takes up one-hundredth of the space of a traditional SIM card, eliminating the need to add a SIM slot.
+The display also doubles as the antenna for the Apple Watch for cellular communications, rather than using a separate aerial component.

 Due to the nature of how the Apple Watch Series 3 can connect to the phone network, it will only work through a limited number of carriers, a list Apple has published on its website.
-In the case of the United States, the supported carriers list includes AT&T, Sprint, T-Mobile, and Verizon, with customers expected to pay $10 per month to add the device to their service plan.
+In the United States, the supported carriers include AT&T, Sprint, T-Mobile, and Verizon, with customers expected to pay $10 per month to add the device to their service plan.

 Styles and Bands

-The standard color options for the aluminum case versions are Silver, Space Gray, and the new addition of Gold.
-Each are also supplied with a band, with the choice of the original Sport Band or the new Sport Loop, which can be easily tightened onto the wrist via a small loop.
+Initially, the standard color options for the aluminum case versions were Silver, Space Gray, and the new addition of Gold.
+Each also included a band.
+These included the original Sport Band or the Sport Loop, which you could easily tighten onto the wrist via a small loop.

-The Stainless Steel cases also include Silver and Space Black options and can be paired with the Sport Band or a color-coordinated Milanese Loop.
+The Stainless Steel cases included Silver and Space Black options.
+They could be paired with the Sport Band or a color-coordinated Milanese Loop.

-The Nike+ models return, complete with the branded Nike Sport Band and Nike Sport Loop variants, in a variety of colors, aimed at athletic users.
+The Nike+ models returned with this generation, complete with the branded Nike Sport Band and Nike Sport Loop variants, in various colors, aimed at athletic users.

-The Apple Watch Nike+ also ship with exclusive watch faces and can be used to launch the Nike+ Run Club app by tapping the dedicated complication.
+The Apple Watch Nike+ also shipped with exclusive watch faces.
+Additionally, it could launch the Nike+ Run Club app by tapping the dedicated complication.
 Nike updated its Nike+ Run Club app on October 2 ahead of the Nike+ model launch, adding Audio Guided Runs, the "Cheers" social networking function, and an activity history feature.

-The Apple Watch Hermes models gain more leather band options in this generation, including the Single Tour Rallye in perforated Gala calfskin, claimed to be inspired by the classic Hermes driving glove, as well as the Single Tour Eperion d'Or based on an equestrian scarf pattern designed by Henri d'Origny.
-These models also include a new watch face, inspired by the Carrick Hermes watch designed by Henri d'Origny in 1993.
+The Apple Watch Hermes models gained more leather band options in this generation, including the Single Tour Rallye in perforated Gala calfskin, claimed to be inspired by the classic Hermes driving glove and the Single Tour Eperion d'Or based on an equestrian scarf pattern designed by Henri d'Origny.
+These models also included a new watch face, inspired by the Carrick Hermes watch designed by Henri d'Origny in 1993.

-Another Hermes band was launched on December 8, with the Noir Swift Leather Tour Medor in the 38-millimeter format priced at $589 for the band alone.
+Another Hermes band launched in December 2017, with the Noir Swift Leather Tour Medor in the 38-millimeter format priced at $589 for the band alone.

-Lastly, the premium Apple Watch Edition models feature ceramic cases, available in either black or white, with a matching Sport band.
+The premium Apple Watch Edition models used ceramic cases.
+They were available in either black or white, with a matching Sport band.

-New Sport Band options were made available in the online Apple Store on December 4.
-The new options, priced at $49 each, include dark teal, spicy orange, and a canary yellow "Flash" band.
+New Sport Band options were released in the online Apple Store in December 2020.
+The new options, priced at $49 each, included dark teal, spicy orange, and a canary yellow "Flash" band.

 Apple Watch Series 3 Teardown

-The customary deconstruction by iFixit for the third-generation of Apple Watch revealed that, while it's largely designed to be similar to the Series 2, Apple has made some improvements to the Series 3's internals.
+The customary deconstruction by iFixit for the third generation of Apple Watch revealed that, while it was mainly similar to the Series 2, Apple made some improvements to the Series 3's internals.

-The LTE model included a "whole new section" of RF chips, with ST Microelectronics believed to provide the components that make up the eSIM.
+The LTE model included a "whole new section" of RF chips, with ST Microelectronics believed in providing the components that make up the eSIM.
 Other chips, along with Apple's W2 wireless chip, came from Avago and Skyworks, among others, while the barometric altimeter has been moved to a new location next to the microphone.

-Notably the battery in the Series 3 is a 1.07 watt-hour unit, up almost 4 percent on the 1.03 watt-hour battery in the Series 2, though this still suggests Apple is relying on chip improvements elsewhere to compensate for the power demands of LTE communications.
+Notably, the battery in the Series 3 is a 1.07 watt-hour unit.
+It provided an almost 4% increase over the 1.03 watt-hour battery in the Series 2.
+However, this still suggests Apple is relying on chip improvements elsewhere to compensate for the power demands of LTE communications.

-The repairability score of 6 out of 10 is somewhat encouraging, as while the majority of logic board repairs and the microsoldering of replacement component cables is out of reach for most users, it is theoretically possible for the screen and battery to be replaced, so long as the right tools and parts are available.
+iFixit gave it a 6 out of 10 repairability score.
+The majority of logic board repairs and the micro soldering of replacement component cables are out of reach for most users.
+However, it is theoretically possible to replace the screen and battery if the right tools and parts are available.

-The ability to make phone calls on the LTE-equipped Apple Watch Series 3 has also made the wearable device a potentially handy item to have in an emergency.
-As a cellular device in its own right, it is capable of requesting assistance, with the Emergency SOS function triggered by holding down the side button on the Watch for a prolonged period of time, eventually sending text messages to emergency contacts, or placing a call to the emergency services.
+The ability to make phone calls on the LTE-equipped Apple Watch Series 3 made the now-defunct wearable's now-defunct cellular variant handy in an emergency.
+It was capable of requesting assistance with the Emergency SOS function.
+You trigger this by holding down the side button on the Watch for a prolonged period.
+After that, it eventually sends text messages to emergency contacts or places a call to emergency services.

-In early November, a Reddit poster attempted to use the feature on an unactivated Watch running watchOS 4.1, but initially failed.
-Following an email from Apple Executive Relations explaining it is possible to trigger the function without activation, a second test connected a call to 911 after three minutes.
+In November 2020, a Reddit poster attempted to use the feature on an unactivated Watch running watchOS 4.1 but initially failed.
+Following an email from Apple Executive Relations explaining it can trigger the function without activation, a second test connected a call to 911 after three minutes.

-One early example of the Apple Watch Emergency SOS feature working is the November story of kite surfer John Zilles, who crashed his hydrofoil in shark-infested waters a mile off the California coastline.
-Using the Apple Watch, Zilles called his son to send his number to the harbor patrol, before making the call himself, and was later rescued by a patrol boat.
+One early example of the Apple Watch Emergency SOS feature working was the November 2020 story of kite surfer John Zilles, who crashed his hydrofoil in shark-infested waters a mile off the California coastline.
+Using the Apple Watch, Zilles called his son to send his number to the harbor patrol before calling himself.
+A patrol boat later rescued him.

-The Emergency SOS feature also helped save one woman's life in late 2017, after a car was rear-ended by a drunk driver, causing it to fly into the air.
-Kacie Anderson, who triggered the alert with her Apple Watch after recovering from blacking out, was found to have severe concussion, brain swelling, and bulging disks from the accident, and is still recuperating from the injuries.
+The Emergency SOS feature also helped save one woman's life in late 2017, after a drunk driver rear-ended a car, causing it to fly into the air.
+Kacie Anderson, who triggered the alert with her Apple Watch after recovering from blacking out, was found to have a severe concussion, brain swelling, and bulging disks from the accident and is still recuperating from the injuries.